jatinkumar762/Coding-Interview-Questions/Graphs/ShortestPathAlgorithmsAndProblems/ShortestPathUndirectedGraph.md

 ### Approach-1 Using BFS

+* BFS is typically used to find the shortest path in unweighted graphs or graphs where all edges have the same weight.
-* BFS will always give the shortest path in terms of the number of edges.
+* It works by exploring neighbors level by level, guaranteeing that when you first reach a node, it is via the shortest path (in terms of the number of edges).

 ```java
 class Node{